AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 ## Recommendations{#recommendations}

-To ensure a stable configuration, we recommend that you install **the same stable build** on all servers that are running on the same client configuration.
+To ensure a stable configuration, we recommend that you install **the same build** on all servers that are running on the same client configuration.

 In addition, the client console must be on the same build as the server instance.